This article answers commonly asked questions about the commercial marketplace.

 What could block a customer from completing a purchase?

-For Microsoft AppSource, the customer must have a credit card with a billing address in the same country/region as their Azure AD instance, and the customer's Azure AD admin must ensure that the system doesn't prevent authentication to Microsoft AppSource.
+For Microsoft AppSource, the customer must have a credit card with a billing address in the same country/region as their Microsoft Entra instance, and the customer's Microsoft Entra admin must ensure that the system doesn't prevent authentication to Microsoft AppSource.

 For Azure Marketplace, the customer must have an active Azure subscription and a user account with Owner or Contributor permissions on that subscription.
 The customer's Azure administrator must ensure that the Azure Policy doesn't conflict with the offer being used, and that cost management can't be set up to disable Azure Marketplace.